onflow/docs/docs/guides/nft-marketplace/in-dapp-payments.md

 <Callout type="warning">

-**Dapp Custody Gotcha:**  custodial dapps that allow their users to hold FLOW will need to comply with any necessary regulations regarding cryptocurrency asset custody.
+**Dapp Custody Gotcha:**  app-custody dapps that allow their users to hold FLOW will need to comply with any necessary regulations regarding cryptocurrency asset custody.
 Consult your legal counsel.

 </Callout>